17661977890/gitlearn/readme.txt

 git is a vcs;------sunbin
-git is a free software;
+git is a free software;-----sunbin